AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

                                             values for pos,int,sig & gam (fewer than 4 values
                                             are allowed).

-Instrument Parameters                       As in Sample Paramters, provide as a **list** of
+Instrument Parameters                       As in Sample Parameters, provide as a **list** of
                                             subkeys to
                                             set or clear, e.g. ['X', 'Y', 'Zero', 'SH/L']
 \                     U, V, W               Gaussian peak profile terms